-While the Senate decision is a major development, it's not the end of the political fight or the economic and corruption problems that fueled the impeachment proceedings.
+But the Senate decision isn't the end of the political fight or the economic and corruption problems that fueled the impeachment proceedings.

 The Associated Press explains what's next: